Master of Educational Psychology/Doctor of Philosophy

-There is one selection round each year for entry to the Master of Educational Psychology/PhD.
-New applications can be submitted at any time, however all applications must be submitted and complete by the closing dates below to be considered for each round.
+There are two selection rounds each year for entry to the Master of Educational Psychology/PhD.
+All applications must be submitted and complete by the closing dates below to be considered for each round.

 We recommend you submit your application at least four weeks before the closing dates, just in case any additional documentation is required.

 Meeting the minimum entry requirements does not guarantee admission into the course, as entry to candidature is very competitive.
 Entry to the PhD is particularly competitive; and a grade average in excess of 80% (H1) or equivalent is usually required to be admitted into this degree.

 You must provide an extended research proposal with your application.
 Research proposals should be 1500- 2000 words for PhD applications and 1000 words for all other graduate research degrees.

 They must succinctly address the following points under separate headings: